© 2024 KGOU

 "It can be a day of reflection of our history in the United States, the role Native people have played in it, the impacts that history has had on native people and communities, and also a day to gain some understanding of the diversity of Indigenous peoples," she said.

-The idea was first proposed by Indigenous peoples at a United Nations conference in 1977 held to address discrimination against Natives, as NPR has reported.
-But South Dakota became the first state to replace Columbus Day with Indigenous Peoples day in 1989, officially celebrating it the following year.
+As NPR has reported, Indigenous peoples first proposed the idea at a United Nations conference in 1977 to address discrimination against Natives.
+However, South Dakota became the first state to replace Columbus Day with Indigenous Peoples’ Day in 1989, officially celebrating it the following year.

-Biden's proclamation signifies a formal adoption of a day that a growing number of states and cities have come to acknowledge.
-According to the Pew Research Center, 17 states and the District of Columbia now have holidays honoring Native Americans.
+Biden's proclamation signified a formal adoption of a day that many states and cities have come to acknowledge.
+According to a tally from the Pew Research Center last year, 17 states and the District of Columbia have holidays honoring Native Americans.
 More than 100 cities celebrate Indigenous Peoples' Day, with many of them having altogether dropped the holiday honoring Columbus to replace it with Indigenous Peoples' Day.

 Native Americans have borne the brunt of the work to make that happen.

-What might seem to some like a simple name change can lead to real social progress for Indigenous Americans, said Van Heuvelen.
+Van Heuvelen said that what might seem to some like a simple name change can lead to real social progress for Indigenous Americans.

 What about Columbus Day?